jonorichards/jonorichards.github.io/_projects/2025-04-30-Building  An Accessible VJ Interface.md

 ---
-title: Building an Acessible VJ Interface
+title: 'Building An Accesible VJ Interface'
 subtitle: 'Accessible Technology'
-date: 2025-03-30 00:00:00
+date: 2025-04-30 00:00:00
-description:
+description: Working with disabled artists at Under The Stars, I co-developed an accessible VJ system for use at thier nightclub and gigs
 featured_image: '/images/jono/vjlondon1.jpg'
 ---